with Greg Benz

 Yes.
 Every video also includes is paired with a PDF that lists the processing steps and rationale used, with time stamps so that you can easily find the material you need.
 This can also be used as a handy reference to find key sections of the video later.
 In addition, there are several written sections of the course that supplement the videos with more detail, as well as links to additional tutorials or other learning resources.

 Yes.
 There are closed captions in English available for all videos for those who may be hard of hearing, listening in environments which are either too noisy or require silence, not native speakers of English, or may otherwise prefer to see subtitles.
-They are available both when viewing the course streaming or viewing offline via the iOS app.

 You will have full access immediately upon enrolling.
 It is a completely self-paced online course - you decide when you start and when you finish.
 And you can move through the content in any order you like.